How to Brighten Up a Dark Space

 Lighten Up with a New Coat of Paint

 The way a room is painted has a major impact on its overall level of darkness or brightness.
 Simply put, if you choose darker colors for your interior painting project, your room will be darker, and vice versa.
 One of the best ways to brighten up a dark space, then, is to apply a fresh coat of paint that’s of a lighter hue than before.
 Pure white paint will offer the brightest option, but you don’t have to go that far if you prefer other colors for your space.
 The finish you choose also plays a role in determining a room’s brightness.
 Glossier finishes will reflect more light and brighten up a room while flatter finishes will absorb light and darken it.
 Research and sample a variety of paint colors and finishes before making your final decision, keeping in mind that the room’s lighting will also have an effect on the paint job’s overall appearance.

 Refresh Your Floors

 Lastly, don’t forget about your floors.
 Just like your walls, the color and finish of your floors can transform a room’s appearance and visibility to no small degree.
-In this way, industrial and commercial facilities stand to benefit from installing epoxy concrete floor paint or similar coatings (not to mention these coatings also increase floor durability and longevity).
+In this way, industrial and commercial facilities stand to benefit from installing polyurea concrete floor paint or similar coatings (not to mention these coatings also increase floor durability and longevity).
 You might also consider polishing your concrete floors for a smooth, reflective surface that greatly increases workplace visibility and, as a result, reduces energy costs associated with lighting.

 Let There Be Light